2i2c-org/infrastructure/deployer/README.md

 ##### `generate resource-allocation choices`
 This generates a custom number of resource allocation choices for a certain instance type, depending on a certain chosen strategy that can be used in the profile list of a hub.

-##### `generate resource-allocation daemonset-overhead`
+##### `generate resource-allocation daemonset-requests`
-Updates `daemonset_overhead.yaml` with an individual cluster's DaemonSets with running pods combined requests of CPU and memory, excluding GPU related DaemonSets.
+Updates `daemonset_requests.yaml` with an individual cluster's DaemonSets with running pods combined requests of CPU and memory, excluding GPU related DaemonSets.

 ##### `generate resource-allocation instance-capacity`
 Updates `instance_capacity.yaml` with instance types' total and allocatable capacity reported by `kubectl get node`.